uttori/uttori-data-tools/docs/data-helpers.md

 <a name="float48"></a>

 ## float48(uint8) ⇒ <code>number</code>
-Convert the current buffer into a Turbo Pascal 48 bit float value.
+Convert the provided Uint8Array into a Turbo Pascal 48 bit float value.
 May be faulty with large numbers due to float percision.

 While most languages use a 32-bit or 64-bit floating point decimal variable, usually called single or double,